IFI funded projects

 Investment: $873,600 (IFI)

-This multi-year investment, which started in 2016 and ends in 2020, supports Mi'kmaq participation in the transformation of Nova Scotia's forests by promoting a holistic Mi'kmaw approach to forestry known as Netukulimk; ensuring forest development is consistent with Indigenous values and creates jobs in Indigenous communities.
+This multi-year investment, which started in 2016 and ended in 2020, supported Mi'kmaq participation in the transformation of Nova Scotia's forests by promoting a holistic Mi'kmaw approach to forestry.
+Known as Netukulimk, this approach ensures forest development is consistent with Indigenous values and creates jobs in Indigenous communities.

 Read more about our investment in the Mi’kmaw approach to forest development project.